o-jasper/storebin/readme.md

-*NOTE: not quite ready..*

-# Simple encoder and decoder.
+# Simple tree-to-binary encoder and decoder.
 Encodes the types and such aswel too.
 `number`, `string`, `table`, `nil`, `boolean` should work entirely.

-Metatables are not stored, but you can use `:metatable_name()` to deposit a name for it, then later, decoding, you can, the name can cause a function to run with the name and input table as argument.

-That way, perhaps userdata, thread, functions can be re-added by the provided function.
+Metatables are not stored.
+(There is some functionality in there but it doesnt seem important enough for me)

 ### Install
+Do your own thing..
+Add to this directory to `package.path` or..

 * Add a `~/.lualibs/` directory (if you havent)
 * In `~/.init.lua` add `~/.lualibs` to `package.path` (if you havent)